launchscout/live_elements/README.md

 # LiveElements

-The goal of LiveElements is to improve the ergonomics of integrating custom HTML elements with LiveView.
+The goal of LiveElements is to improve the ergonomics of integrating custom HTML elements with [Phoenix LiveView](https://hexdocs.pm/phoenix_live_view).
 We accomplish this by creating helper functions to make working with custom elements just as easy as any other LiveView functional component.

 For example, let's say you have a `<todo-list>` custom element that has an attribute that takes a list of todos, and emits an `add_todo` Custom Event.
-LiveElements will generate a helper function (details below) which will wraps the custom element like
+LiveElements will generate a helper function (details below) which will wrap the custom element like
 so:

 ```heex